sourceallies/glue-biscuit/README.md

 AWS Glue provides a serverless runtime for Apache Spark.
 It extends Spark with additional capabilities that are specific to the AWS ecosystem.

-The use cases for this service can be broken down into two broad catagories:
+The use cases for this service can be broken down into two broad categories:

 The first is ad-hoc and manual use of Glue for analysis or to do wrangling of data before loading into a system.
 These uses are successful because there is a human that is able to look at the output and use their judgement to modify the code on the fly to produce the desired results.